zarthur/CSCC-Fundamentals-Android-Notes/week_12/readme.md

 specific method or we might only want to store certain kinds of things.
 To restrict the actual type arguments, we can specify an upper bound.
-An **upper bound** is a type that serves as an upper limit (in terms of subtyping) on the types that can be chosen as a actual type arguments.
+An **upper bound** is a type that serves as an upper limit (in terms of subtyping) on the types that can be chosen as actual type arguments.
 The upper bound is specified using the reserved word `extends` followed by a type name.
 We can specify multiple upper bounds by separating the type names with an `&` character.